Li-Tian/neo/Documentation/articles/cryptography/encode_algorithm.md

 ##  Base58

-　Base58 is a kind of encoding/decoding algorithm used to switch data between unvisualizable / visualizable format(ASCII).
-Base58 enables data compressing, easy reading, and is suitable for Infrastructure encoding mechanism of anti-automatic monitoring transmission system.
-Nevertheless, lack of checking mechanism induce the defect of disability to check string omit in transmission process.
-Thus Base58Check, an improved algorithm is needed to cooperate.
+　Base58 is a group of encoding/decoding schemes used to switch data between binary format(hexdecimal) and alphanumeric text format(ASCII).
+Base58 enables data compressing, is easy to identify, and is suitable for constructing encoding mechanism of transmission system that is anti-auto-monitoring.
+However, for the lack of verification, it can not detect error during transmission.
+Thus Base58Check, an improved scheme is required.

-　There are 58 letters in base58's alphabet including single digit numbers (From 1 to 9), English letters except O(capitalized o) / I(capitalized i) / l(lower-cased L).
-This letters are ommited to avoid misreading.
+　The base58's alphabet includes single digit numbers (From 1 to 9), and English letters except O(capitalized o) / I(capitalized i) / l(lower-cased L).
+These letters are ommited to avoid misreading.

-　Neo's alphabet is as follows: **123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz**
+　Neo's base58 alphabet is as follows: **123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz**

 Interface definition：